cunarist/transle/README.md

 # Project Structure

 This software is a combination of Flutter and Rust.
-Flutter is used to build cross-platform user interface and Rust is used for the internal logic.
+Flutter creates cross-platform user interface using Dart.
+Rust handles the internal logic.

-This repository is a fork of `cunarist/app-template` repository on GitHub, which is based on default Flutter app template with some additional packages and modifications applied to make sure everything is super-ready.
+This repository is a fork of `cunarist/app-template` repository on GitHub, which is based on default Flutter template with some additional packages and modifications applied to make sure everything is super-ready.
 Because this repository is basically a fork, it can receive latest updates applied to `cunarist/app-template` via Git.

 Extra features from this template that are not included in original Flutter template are: